HL7/fhir-subscription-backport-ig/input/pagecontent/safety_security.md

 It can be appropriate for a server to include authorization information alongside notifications.
 This information could be used to inform a recipient about how authorization should be done when resolving resources from a request (e.g., when querying based on an `empty` notification or retrieving resources based on an `id-only` notification).

 Depending on the channel used, notifications MAY or MAY NOT be secure from third parties.
-Implementers SHOULD ensure that any authorization information included complies with security best practiced (e.g., providing a token exchanged during an OAuth workflow, along with other data such as a client authentication token, for an access token.)
+Implementers SHOULD ensure that any authorization information included complies with security best practices (e.g., providing a token exchanged during an OAuth workflow, along with other data such as a client authentication token, for an access token.)